Equal Pay for Similar Work: Static Model

-As demonstrated by Part \ref{gap-is-larger-with-EPL} of \Cref{two-sided-EPL-equilibrium}, group-based EPSW widens the wage gap between the two groups (and the widening of the wage gap is strict except for one core outcome among a continuum).
-Moreover, Part \ref{gap_increases_profit} shows that larger wage gaps under group-based EPSW are associated with higher firm profits.
-An implication of this last result is that firms prefer core outcomes that result in larger wage gaps, suggesting that a core outcome with a larger wage gap may be more likely to occur if firms can coordinate to select an outcome from the core.
+As demonstrated by Part \ref{gap-is-larger-with-EPL} of \Cref{two-sided-EPL-equilibrium}, EPSW moves the wage gap in favor of the majority group (and does so strictly except for one core outcome among a continuum).
+Moreover, Part \ref{gap_increases_profit} shows that larger wage gaps are associated with higher firm profits under EPSW.
+An implication of Part \ref{gap_increases_profit} is that firms prefer core outcomes that result in larger wage gaps, suggesting that a core outcome with a larger wage gap may be more likely to occur if firms can coordinate to select an outcome from the core.
+Part \ref{ratio_increases_profit} replicates the findings of Parts \ref{gap-is-larger-with-EPL} and \ref{gap_increases_profit} when inequality is measured via the wage ratio instead of the wage gap, under the assumption that $\beta \mathbb{E}_A[v]>\mathbb{E}_B[v].$

-When interpreting this result, we emphasize that we have made no assumptions about the relative productivities of the two groups of workers.
-Specifically, \Cref{two-sided-EPL-equilibrium} predicts that if the wage gap is negative in the core outcomes without EPSW (which can occur, if for example, there are discriminatory factors against workers in the majority group), it will increase in a core outcome with group-based EPSW in the sense that it will either become less negative or change signs entirely.
-This consideration will become important in our empirical analysis of a Chilean EPSW in \Cref{empirical section} where we find that the wage gap widened (i.e. in favor of men) after the introduction of EPSW in male-majority labor markets while the wage gap closed (i.e. in favor of women) in female-majority ones.
-Both findings are as predicted by \Cref{two-sided-EPL-equilibrium}.